 Your property manager does most of the work.

-Although we'll do the heavy lifting, as the rental investor, you must:
+Although we'll do the hard work, as the rental investor, you must:

 - Allow us to keep your rental in good and safe condition;

-- Permit us to obey building codes and housing regulations affecting fair housing, health and safety;
+- Allow us to follow building codes and housing regulations pertaining to fair housing, health and safety;

-- Permit us to keep your escrow account in good order.
+- Allow us to keep your contingency reserve funds and escrow account in proper order.

 Item 3, means that we may need to replenish your contingency account from time to time to pay for repairs.
-Whenever possible we will do this from collected rents rather than collecting from you.
+Whenever we can we will do this from collected rents rather than collecting from you.

 Landlord Reference

-a handy reference for property owners in Dayton
+a free archive for landlords in Dayton

 - Collections and evictions